openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 * Trust Management, i.e. authorization of an issuer to issue certain types of credentials, authorization of the Wallet to be issued certain types of credentials, authorization of  the Verifier to receive certain types of credentials.
 * Protocol for presentation of Verifiable Credentials for offline use-cases, e.g. over BLE.
+* Profile of OID4VCI to issue ISO mdocs is defined in [@!ISO.23220-3].
 * Profile of OID4VP without using W3C Digital Credentials API to present ISO mdocs is defined in [@!ISO.18013-7].
 For more details, also see Annex B.3 in [@!OIDF.OID4VP].

 ## Scenarios/Business Requirements